fatData/sympy/README.rst

      doi = {10.7717/peerj-cs.103}
     }

-SymPy is BSD licensed, so you are free to use it whatever you like, be it academic, commercial, creating forks or derivatives, as long as you copy the BSD statement if you redistribute it (see the LICENSE file for details).
-That said, although not required by the SymPy license, if it is convenient for you, please cite SymPy when using it in your work and also consider contributing all your changes back, so that we can incorporate it and all of us will benefit in the end.
+SymPy is BSD licensed, so you are free to use it for any purpose, be it academic, commercial, creating forks or derivatives.
+As long as you copy the BSD statement when redistributing it (see the LICENSE file for details).
+Although not required by the SymPy license, if it is convenient for you, please cite SymPy when using it in your work and also consider contributing all your changes back, so that we can incorporate it and all of us can benefit in the end.